calroc/Thun/docs/Advent_of_Code_2017_December_5th.rst

 December 5th
 ------------

-...a list of the offsets for each jump.
+…a list of the offsets for each jump.
 Jumps are relative: -1 moves to the previous instruction, and 2 skips the next one.
 Start at the first instruction in the list.
 The goal is to follow the jumps until one leads outside the list.